yankai364/DrWatson-ToTheRescue_SCDFXIBM/README.md

 ## Short description
 ### What is the problem?

-In times of emergencies, such as fire breakout, there is a need for more on-the-ground intelligence for effective decision-making.
+In times of emergencies, such as a fire breakout, there is a need for more on-the-ground intelligence for effective decision-making to make evacuation and rescue safer for all.

+#### People within the Building

 Currently, for the people within the building, especially those that are panicking and not familiar with the layout of the building, there are a few possible scenarios that could still put them at risk of running to a chokepoint or dangerous zones: